-The ads, and a ceremony to inaugurate 24x7 power supply in Bhopal district, come only two days after Mr Chouhan was overlooked for inclusion in the BJP's parliamentary board, a select group of 12 top leaders that make the most crucial decisions in the party.
-Mr Modi found place in the panel as the only chief minister, seen as a sign of his growing clout in party affairs.
+Just two days ago, Mr Chouhan was overlooked for inclusion in the BJP's parliamentary board, a select group of 12 top leaders that makes the most crucial decisions in the party.
+Mr Modi found place in the panel as the only chief minister.

-Mr Chouhan's candidacy was reportedly backed by senior leaders like LK Advani and Sushma Swaraj, but he was eventually included in no panel in the party's big overhaul at the weekend.
-The Gujarat Chief Minister has found place not only on the party's parliamentary board, but also on its election panel for 2014.
+Mr Chouhan's candidacy was reportedly backed by senior leaders like LK Advani and Sushma Swaraj, but he was eventually included in no panel in the party's big overhaul.
+The Gujarat CM is not only in the party's parliamentary board now, but also on its election panel for 2014.

-Mr Modi's ardent fans, a fast expanding group within the BJP, have been demanding that he be declared the party's candidate for PM for next year's elections.
+Mr Modi's fans in the BJP want the party to declare him its candidate for PM in next year's elections.
 But the BJP has refused to commit as yet on what role he shall play.
-The Gujarat Chief Minister's obvious political ambition has reportedly caused considerable disquiet among other top leaders of the party, who have pointed to Mr Chouhan to say that Mr Modi is not the only BJP chief minister with development and effective administration to his credit
+The Gujarat Chief Minister's obvious political ambition has reportedly caused considerable disquiet among other top leaders of the party, who have pointed to Mr Chouhan to say that Mr Modi is not the only BJP chief minister with development and effective administration to his credit.

 At a party national executive meeting held recently in Delhi, Mr Advani had showered praise on Mr Chouhan.
 The meet was expected to showcase Mr Modi, newly triumphant in the Gujarat Assembly elections.
 In another speech, Mr Advani called Mr Chouhan "an ideal Chief Minister and an ideal administrator," and pointedly said that despite being successful he is humble.
 The oblique reference to Mr Modi was not lost.